-To produce models efficiently and with the required finish, it is important to carefully position objects on the build tray.
+To produce models efficiently and with the required finish, it is important to carefully position objects on the tray.
 Objet Studio supports the automatic positioning of objects.
-However, you should check to make sure that the objects are orientated optimally for your needs, according to the considerations explained in "Model Orientation" on page 28.
+However, you should check to make sure that the objects are orientated optimally for your needs, according to the considerations explained in "Manual Positioning" on page 5-22.

-Two things that affect the positioning of objects on the build tray are orientation and placement.
+Two things that affect the positioning of objects on the tray are orientation and placement.
 You can let Objet Studio determine the optimum orientation and position, or you can control them.

+Automatic Orientation

-Automatic Orientation By default, Objet Studio automatically orients objects, when placed on the build tray, for the shortest printing time.
+By default, Objet Studio automatically orients objects, when placed on the build tray, for the shortest printing time.
 (You can later change the orientation manually.)
 However, you can cancel automatic orientation when placing an object on the build tray.